stijn-arends/benchmark-gwas-prio/prioritization_methods/NetWAS/README.md

 # NetWAS - network-wide association study

 NetWas is a method to re-prioritize genes based on tissue-specific networks.
 It combines genes with nominally significant genome-wide association study (GWAS) P values and tissue-specific networks to identify disease-gene associations more accurately than GWAS alone.
-It provides a useful reprioritization of the genome in terms of phenotypic and functional association $^{[1]}$.
+It provides a useful reprioritization of the genome in terms of phenotypic and functional association [[1]](#references).

 webservice: https://hb.flatironinstitute.org/netwas

-**[1]** Greene CS*, Krishnan A*, Wong AK*, Ricciotti E, Zelaya RA, Himmelstein DS, Zhang R, Hartmann BM, Zaslavsky E, Sealfon SC, Chasman DI, FitzGerald GA, Dolinski K, Grosser T, Troyanskaya OG.
-(2015).
-Understanding multicellular function and disease with human tissue-specific networks.
-Nature Genetics.
-[10.1038/ng.3259w](https://www.nature.com/articles/ng.3259).

 ## Getting Started